utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/classes.md

 Default constructor on the other hand are always registered, regardless of the annotation.
 But we recommend to add it anyways, if you have multiple constructors, so it serves a documentation purpose in your scripts and it's consistent.

 Constructors also can have a maximum of 5 arguments.
 Each constructor must have a unique argument count.
 Constructor overloading is not yet supported.

+If you call your constructors from GDScript note this limitation:
+You can only call the default constructor with the named syntax: `package_YourClass.new()`
+Constructors with arguments you have to call using the `load` function: `load("res://package/YourClass").new(oneArg, anotherArg)`

 ## Registration Configuration
 You can customize to some extent how your class should be registered in Godot: